 Michigan's population is concentrated in the Lower Peninsula, particularly in the southeast.
 The Detroit metropolitan area — Wayne, Oakland, and Macomb counties at its core, with Washtenaw, Livingston, and St. Clair counties in the broader MSA — holds roughly 4.3 million people.
 The Grand Rapids area (Kent and Ottawa counties) is the second-largest metro with about 1.4 million.
 These two regions account for the majority of the state's records activity and most name-search noise.

 The Upper Peninsula is geographically the size of Massachusetts, Connecticut, and Rhode Island combined, but holds fewer than 300,000 people.
 Its 15 counties are accessible from the Lower Peninsula only via the Mackinac Bridge.
-Search behavior differs meaningfully between the two peninsulas: Lower Peninsula urban counties have robust digital infrastructure; UP counties are often smaller than many Michigan townships, and records access may require direct county contact.
-A name and relative search that identifies a UP county early in the process can save significant time over a digital-only approach that comes up empty.
+Search behavior differs meaningfully between the two peninsulas: Lower Peninsula urban counties have robust digital infrastructure; UP counties often have paper-only access for older records.
+A name and relative search that identifies a UP county early in the process can save significant time.

 Example search scenarios in Michigan